Skip to main content

 What’s more, inbred dogs are more likely to have health problems that can decrease the number of years you have with them.
 You can’t always control whether your dog is inbred — all you can do is give them the best life possible and keep an eye out for health issues.
 However, it’s best to avoid contributing to the issue of inbreeding.

 While many dog breeds have high degrees of inbreeding, some are worse than others.
-If you want to ensure that your new pup is as healthy and well-adjusted as possible, we recommend thoroughly researching breeders and requesting a genetic COI before you purchase a puppy.
+If you want to ensure your new pup is as healthy and well adjusted as possible, we recommend thoroughly researching breeders and requesting a genetic COI before you purchase a puppy.
 Another great idea?
 Try your local animal shelter.
 You’d be surprised by how many purebred dogs you can find right around the corner.
 (And don’t forget about mutts!
 Some of the best dogs are mixed breeds.)

 Mary Johnson